-Home to over 5 million people, Singapore is a thriving, diverse, culturally rich city-state located at the southern tip of the Malay Peninsula.
+Home to over 5 million people, Singapore is a thriving, diverse, culturally rich city-state located in the Southeastern region of Asia.
 About 85 miles north of the Equator, Singapore is the largest port in Southeast Asia.

 Singapore has five separate regions where its 5 million citizens live, work, and play.
 The five regions are: